About Us

 Events

-We sponsor a number of events throughout the year that highlight issues of gender justice and promote women writers, activists, artists and political and professional leaders.
-These include conferences, trainings, and workshops, with topics ranging from restorative justice, to healthy relationships, to men and masculinities.
-Major sponsored events, co-produced with student groups, include the Vagina Monologues, the Women’s Leadership Summit, Penn Women’s Week and Take Back the Night.
+We sponsor a number of events throughout the year that highlight issues of gender justice and promote women and gender equity writers, activists, artists, and political and professional leaders.
+These events include conferences, trainings, and workshops, with topics ranging from restorative justice, to healthy relationships, to men and masculinities.
+Major sponsored events, co-produced with student groups, include Gender Equity Week, OWN IT Women’s Leadership Summit, Penn Gender Equity Pre-Orientation Program, Reproductive Justice Conference, and Take Back the Night.

 Advocacy